danmackinlay/quarto_tikz/README.md

 ## Known bugs

-- all classes and ids are striped from the output figure, despite my best efforts to explicitly attach them to the generated Figure.
+- all classes and ids are striped from the output figure if you specify them from inside the tikz block, despite my best efforts to explicitly attach them to the generated Figure.
   Thus you cannot refer to the figure in the text.
-- maybe related: although the output is rendered as an HTML `<figure>` and can have a caption, it is invisible to Quarto’s crossref system
-- The output is still wrapped in a CodeBlock-type div
+- But if you use quarto’s fenced divs and give it a name like `#fig-my-diagram` things work fine.

 ## Render failures